 Offering other services

 You can use your blog as a tool to promote all kinds of services and products.
-Common services that bloggers offer include freelance writing and consulting.
+Common services that bloggers use to make money include freelance writing and consulting.
 Products commonly sold by bloggers include spreadsheets, budget planners and other printables.
 The rationale for developing your own goods is that there is a huge potential for income.
 Think of it this way: If you place affiliate links, you will only earn 5-30% of the purchase price as commission.
 If you sell your own services/products, you will earn 100% (minus platform fees if applicable).

 On the downside, you have to put in effort into developing and marketing such a service/product.
 The marketing part can be outsourced easily, for example, you could develop your own affiliate scheme.
 If you pay your affiliates 20% commission, you would still be left with 80% of the purchase price.
 Depending on what you offer, your product could thus be a passive income source.
 Note that services such as coaching would require you to be more active (but you can charge a higher price).